Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/CheckBox.md

 ![CheckBox_style](./media/CheckBox_custom.gif)

-## Responding to Clicked
+## Responding to click event

 When you click a checkbox, the `CheckBox` instance receives a clicked event.
 You can declare the clicked event handler as follows:
    ```cs
    CheckBox _checkBox = new CheckBox();
    _checkBox.Clicked += OnClicked;
    ```
-where `OnClicked` a function defined by the user:
+where `OnClicked` is a function defined by the user:
    ```cs
    private void OnClicked(object sender, EventArgs e)
    {